 Here a few examples—long and short—of what successful welcome messages look like.

-Your moderators are [insert moderators’ names].
+Your group managers are [insert admin’s names].
 If you have feedback, questions, or would like to get more involved, email [insert best communication address].

 To email the global group directly use [insert email address].
 Members of this group can comment publicly & privately on posts, public comments may be emailed to the entire group at the discretion of the original sender.